ssvlabs/awesome-ssv/RUN_THIS_REPO.md

 - `npx hardhat node --network hardhat --fork https://goerli.infura.io/v3/<your id>`

-ENDPOINT = goerli endpoint from alchemy or infura
+ENDPOINT = goerli endpoint from Alchemy or Infura

 - Now you can use this network to deploy your contracts and interact with SSV contracts